China's Guangdong orders factories cut power use as hot weather strains grid

 Some aluminium and zinc smelters in Yunnan have temporarily shut due to power shortages.

-Guangdong and Yunnan are among the five regions managed by China Southern Power Grid (CNPOW.UL), China's second largest grid operator following State Grid (STGRD.UL) which oversees 75% of the country's network.
+Guangdong and Yunnan are among the five regions managed by China Southern Power Grid, China’s second largest grid operator following State Grid which oversees 75% of the country’s network.

 The two grid systems are currently linked by one transmission line, Three-Gorges to Guangdong.
 Another cross-grid line, from Fujian to Guangdong, is under construction and is expected to start operating in 2022.